procmadatelzobak/chatagent/REPORT.md

 - Configured GitHub Actions workflow to run linting and tests.
 - Documented development workflow in the README.

+## Test Coverage

+- Introduced pytest coverage reporting with a 40% minimum threshold in CI.
+- Added characterization tests for the `World` service and documented testing conventions.

 # CI Setup Report